v13b9/streeteasy-monitor/README.md

 ```
 When the script runs, any matching listings will be sent the above information, and an automated email from StreetEasy will be sent to the address you provided indicating that the message has been sent.

-<i>Note: this information is not visible or accessible anywhere other than your local `.env` file.</i>
+*Note: this information is not visible or accessible anywhere other than your local `.env` file.*

 ### Configure default search parameters and optional filters
 If you choose to run the script by itself or in a cron job, edit the `defaults` dictionary found in `src/streeteasymonitor/config.py` according to your preferences.
 When running the script using the Flask application, your form inputs override the defaults defined here.